pgpartman/pg_partman/doc/pg_partman.md

 ### Naming Length Limits

 PostgreSQL has an object naming length limit of 63 bytes (NOT characters).
 If you try and create an object with a longer name, it truncates off any characters at the end to fit that limit.
 This can cause obvious issues with partition names that rely on having a specifically named suffix.
 PG Partman automatically handles this for all child table names.
 It will truncate off the existing parent table name to fit the required suffix.
 Be aware that if you have tables with very long, similar names, you may run into naming conflicts if they are part of separate partition sets.
-With serial based partitioning, be aware that over time the table name will be truncated more and more to fit a longer partition suffix.
+With number based partitioning, be aware that over time the table name will be truncated more and more to fit a longer partition suffix.
 So while the extension will try and handle this edge case for you, it is recommended to keep table names that will be partitioned as short as possible.

 ### Unique Constraints